jackdomleo7/Cooltipz.css/README.md

 ---

-## Generating production ready documentation
+## Generating production-ready documentation

 The live docs will automatically update when a push is made to `gh-pages`.
-Run `npm run docs` to generate the production ready CSS and sitemap.xml
+Run `npm run docs` to generate the production-ready CSS and sitemap.xml

 ---